Improve customer satisfaction and increase cash flow with one simple tool

 This is what we mean by smart tools for smart AR.

-Join us for a webinar, Using Smart Technology to Become a Revenue Hero, with Mehmet Shah, Director of Finance for StackAdapt, as he talks with Nicole Dwyer, Chief Product Officer at YayPay, about how data management, automation and transparency are key for his team’s ability to manage the entire credit-to-cash process in today’s challenging Covid-19 environment.
+Watch the replay of the webinar, Using Smart Technology to Become a Revenue Hero, with Mehmet Shah, Director of Finance for StackAdapt, as he talks with Nicole Dwyer, Chief Product Officer at YayPay, about how data management, automation and transparency are key for his team’s ability to manage the entire credit-to-cash process in today’s challenging Covid-19 environment.